A profile picture of Hyeonsu Kang

 Industry Bio | Academic Bio

-• • Development and deployment of ML models and front-end interactive systems
+• • Design, development, and deployment of ML models and LLM-infused full-stack interactive systems

 Publications